The Black Colt: Summary

 One day, he gives a suggestion to the gardener if he can redesign the garden's flower-beds.
 He does and so impressive they look that they become the people's talk.
 Another task the boy does is to bring bouquets for the three princesses along with a written poem for each of them.
 The youngest princess, beautiful Peri-zaad ("Fairy-born"), decides to look into the recent changes in her father's garden, and goes down to the garden to inquire the gardener.
 The old gardener replies to the princess that his new apprentice is responsible for the changes.
 The princess amazes at the boy's sensibility, despite his strange and ugly looks.

 She then talks to the gardener's apprentice, the baldheaded boy, who is tending some flowers in the garden.
-As the princess talks to him, he notices her great beauty, but regains his composture and tells her he is a friendless youth who wandered into her father's city.
+As the princess talks to him, he notices her great beauty, but regains his composure and tells her he is a friendless youth who wandered into her father's city.
 Intrigued by the gardener's manners, the princess returns to talk to him, and she begins to pine for the lowly boy.

 Some time later, the princesses' marriageability is assessed by analysing the ripeness of three melons.
 The king then summons all noble-born youths to his palace for his three daughters to choose their husbands by throwing a red apple to their suitor of choice.
 Peri-zaad looks to the crowd of assembled noblemen in hopes of seeing the gardener, but he is not there.
 Her elders sisters choose the sons of the Vizier of the Right Hand and the Vizier of the Left Hand for their husband, while Peri-zaad tries to hold on to hers for a bit longer.

 The shah grows impatient with his daughter's indecision, and secretly orders the guards to bring every youth in the city.
 The guards first stop by the garden to bring the gardener's apprentice to the palace.
 As soon as the boy appears the royal chambers, the princess is delighted at his arrival, and tosses her red apple to him, much to her father's horror at her choosing a lowly man as her husband.

-The shah congratulates his two elder daughter and banishes Peri-zaad from the palace for this affront, as well as strips her of her royal rank and privileges.
+The shah congratulates his two elder daughters and banishes Peri-zaad from the palace for this affront, as well as strips her of her royal rank and privileges.
 Peri-zaad seems happy with her choice, even if Malik notices that she sacrificed her royal status for him.
 Malik questions her decision, but the princess answers he was her choice, and goes to live with him in his shabby cottage.